scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 ### Breadcrumbs

-Breadcrumb links are given a "data-navigation" attribute whose value uses the pattern `breadcrumb-[index]` where the index is one-based.
+Breadcrumb links get a 'data-navigation' attribute whose value uses the pattern `breadcrumb-[index]` where the index is one-based.

 {% highlight html %}
 <a class="ds_breadcrumbs__link" href="#" data-navigation="breadcrumb-1">Home</a>